quicbit-js/qb-standard/readme.md

 **Inversion of Strictness of Style and Testing**

-Many standards today loosely enforce testing with a recommended score and then enforce style guidelines strictly using lint or similar tool.
+Many standards today loosely enforce testing with a recommended score and then enforce style, including format guidelines strictly using lint or similar tool requiring 100% compliance.

 **qb-standard** inverts this traditional emphasis so that:

 * test coverage is strictly enforced
-* style violations are loosely scored and tracked
+* format rules can be violated and are scored and tracked (style rules involving clear safety and quality issues are, however, required)

-qb-standard emphasis is in line with what is most important to successful code and projects.
+qb-standard emphasis on testing is in line with what is most important to successful projects.
 Untested code is a serious risk and very difficult to manage while non-standard braces placement and indentation, while worthy of some negative attention through scoring, are less serious.